Robert Pollock (principal): Life

 He was born on 4 December 1707 in Edinburgh.
-He was educated at Edinburgh University graduating MA in May 1725.
-Trained as a Church of Scotland minister he was licensed by the Presbytery of Edinburgh in November 1732 but took several years to find a patron.
+He was educated at the University of Edinburgh graduating with an MA in May 1725.
+He trained as a Church of Scotland minister he was licensed by the Presbytery of Edinburgh in November 1732 but took several years to find a patron.
 He was ordained as minister of Duddingston Kirk just south of Edinburgh, in March 1744.

 In July 1745 he translated to Greyfriars Church, Aberdeen.
 In August of the same year he took on the additional role of Professor of Divinity at Marischal College.

 In May 1740 he took on the additional role as Almoner to the King (George II).
 In 1753 he was awarded a Doctor of Divinity.
 In April 1757 he succeeded Rev Dr Thomas Blackwell as Principal of Marishal College.

-He died in Aberdeen on 18 May 1759 and is buried in the churchyard of the Kirk of St Nicholas.
+He died in Aberdeen on 18 May 1759.
 His position as principal was filled by Rev George Campbell.

 Family

-In 1747 he married Elizabeth Robertson (1727-1753) daughter of Alexander Robertson of Glasgowego, Provost of Aberdeen.
+In 1747 he married Elizabeth Robertson, daughter of Alexander Robertson of Glasgowego, Provost of Aberdeen.
 They had several children: